Standing on the Shoulder of Giants

 Standing on the Shoulder of Giants is the fourth studio album by English rock band Oasis, released on 28 February 2000.
 It was the band's first album under their new record label Big Brother Recordings.
 In the year preceding the album's release, Alan McGee closed Creation Records, and Oasis had lost two founding members (Paul "Bonehead" Arthurs and Paul "Guigsy" McGuigan) and hired new producer Mark "Spike" Stent to replace Owen Morris.

 The album marked a significant change from the Britpop scene to a modern psychedelic record complete with drum loops, samples, electric sitar, Mellotron, synthesisers and backward guitars, resulting in an album more experimental with electronica and heavy psychedelic rock influences.
-Songs such as "Go Let It Out", the Indian-influenced "Who Feels Love?", and the trip hop sounds on "Gas Panic!" departed from the band's earlier style.
+Songs such as "Go Let It Out", the psychedelic-influenced "Who Feels Love?", and the trip hop sounds on "Gas Panic!" departed from the band's earlier style.
 This album also marked the first time that lead singer Liam Gallagher contributed on songwriting ("Little James"), and this process continued for their subsequent albums, instead of relying solely on Noel Gallagher's songwriting as they had for the first three albums.

 It is the 16th-fastest-selling album in UK chart history, selling over 310,000 copies in its first week.
 Standing on the Shoulder of Giants has been certified double platinum by the British Phonographic Industry and has sold around 208,000 copies in the US.

 Background

-Following the conclusion of the Be Here Now Tour in 1998 the band took their first extended break from touring and recording since being signed by Creation Records in 1993.
-During this period Noel subsequently quit using cocaine and entered a period of relative sobriety for the first time since Oasis had entered the music industry.
+Following the completion of the Be Here Now Tour in 1998, Oasis took their first extended break from touring and recording since being signed by Creation Records in 1993.
+During this period, Noel Gallagher subsequently quit using cocaine and entered a period of relative sobriety for the first time since Oasis had entered the music industry.
 This led him to re-evaluate many of the relationships in his life that had been fostered and maintained by drug usage.
 As a result, many of the songs on the album and its subsequent B-sides, including "Gas Panic", "Where Did It All Go Wrong?", "Roll It Over", and "(As Long As They've Got) Cigarettes In Hell", focus thematically on changes experienced by the songwriter as a result of his newfound sobriety.

-When the band reconvened at Château de La Colle Noire in France to begin recording the new collection of songs Noel insisted on a no-drugs policy in the studio.
+When the band reconvened at Château de La Colle Noire in France to begin recording the new collection of songs, Noel insisted on a no-drugs policy in the studio.
 This led to tensions within the group, specifically between Noel and two founding members of the band, rhythm guitarist Bonehead and bassist Guigsy.
-It was during this period that Noel wrote Let's All Make Believe, a B-Side to the Go Let It Out single.
-The intra-band tensions ultimately climaxed when Bonehead poured a bottle of wine on producer Spike Stent at 4 in the morning.
-The guitarist then announced his departure from the group in the July 10th issue of the NME, with Guigsy announcing his departure from the group the following day.
+It was during this period that Noel wrote "Let's All Make Believe", a B-side to the "Go Let It Out" single.
+The intra-band tensions ultimately climaxed when Bonehead poured a bottle of wine on producer Spike Stent at 4 a.m.
+The guitarist then announced his departure from the group in the 10 July 1999 issue of NME, with Guigsy announcing his departure from the group the following day.